 Since 2011, Thales Angénieux has been taking part as a sponsor of film festivals.
-Although the company has been widely recognized with AMPAS Sci-Tech, Emmy, Cinec, SOC and other major awards, they have also been giving back to the industry.
-Just as Pierre Angénieux made a point of staying in touch with prominent filmmakers like Abel Gance and Jean Renoir, the company stays involved at festivals: in touch with filmmakers, producers, cinematographers, camera operators, assistants, actresses, actors customers, and equipment rental companies.
+Like Pierre Angénieux, who made a point of staying in touch with prominent filmmakers like Abel Gance and Jean Renoir, the company wanted to be involved in the film industry and get closer to customers, equipment rental companies and those directly involved in filmmaking: producers, filmmakers, cinematographers, camera operators, assistants, actresses and actors.